Finishing Techniques

 Switching to water-based products doesn't seem such a hard road anymore

-In the early days of furniture finishing, the products used were only solvent-based.
-The first varnish used -shellac - was obtained by dissolving the resin secreted by the female Kerria lacca beetle in alcohol.
-Over time, natural products were replaced by more diverse, resistant and better performing industrially produced materials.
+In the early days of furniture refinishing the products used were solvent-based only.
+The first varnish used - shellac - was obtained by dissolving in alcohol the resin secreted by the female Kerria lacca beetle.
+Over time, natural products were replaced by more diversified, more resistant and better-performing industrially produced materials.
 But the solvents used have multiplied.
-Despite their very good quality, the environmental problems created by solvent emissions and the danger of fire mean that alternative solutions must be found.
-This has led to the development of water-soluble products with similar qualities and the gradual replacement of traditional solvent-based products.
+Despite their very good quality, the environmental problems created by solvent emissions and the danger of fire made it necessary to find alternative solutions.
+Thus began the development of waterborne products with similar qualities and the gradual replacement of traditional solvent-based products.

 water soluble products